Why SSH Security Matters for Ubuntu Servers

 Generating a Key Pair on Windows Using PuTTY and Pageant

 Download and open PuTTYgen.
-Set the Type to RSA, Bits to 4096.
-Click Generate and move your mouse over the blank area as instructed to generate randomness.
+Set the Type to RSA and the Bits to 4096.
+Click Generate and move your mouse over the blank area as instructed to create randomness.
 Save the private key to a secure location with a strong passphrase.
 Copy the public key text displayed in the window.

 Connect to your server with your password one more time and add the public key to the authorized keys file: